Why everyone should care about Australia's flying foxes.

 Flying fox

-3. They’re facing cruelty and suffering at every turn
+3. They’re facing hardship and suffering at every turn

 This image contains content which some may find confronting